 That's what it means.

-Oh, but nothing, there's nothing unethical here.
+Oh, there's nothing unethical here.

 Matter of fact, Hunter is the smartest person I've ever met, Joe said the other day.